 - All other ingredients got a slight quantity boost.

-- With that quantity boost per serving, the standard servings by bottle went down by 5 (a wash).
+- With that quantity boost per serving, the standard servings by bottle went down from 45 to 33.

-You can see all of the differences between the new neurocore and old neurocore here.
+You can see all of the differences between the new Neurocore and old Neurocore below.

 Even with the yohimbe, Neurocore is a mild-stimulant pre workout.
 That means, your going to get a good energy boost with focus, but your not going to be going HAM raging out set after set.